 If you’re unfamiliar, these are essentially ‘stones’ with simple pictures on them which can be interpreted either literally or symbolically.
 They can be bought, but what fun is that?
-My friend made hers, and not one to be outdone, I decided to copy.
+My friend made her own story stones, and not one to be outdone, I decided to copy.

 To create yours, you’ll need:

 You might also want to have a packet of wet wipes handy for the mistakes you’ll inevitably make – the pen can simply and easily be wiped away so you can start again.

 I recommend coming up with a selection of images which can be simplified to aid drawing onto your story stones, and are also versatile; so for example, I drew a wand which could be interpreted as fairy or magic, as well as the literal object – and it wasn’t too difficult!
 We also included some of the items which feature heavily in our stories:

 - Skull and crossbones (for pirates, obvs),

 - Fairy door,

 Once you’ve drawn your pictures on your story stones (and ridiculed them / scored them out of ten if you’re competing with your significant other), they’ll need to be left to dry for 24 hours.
 You’ll then need to spray them (I recommend outside!) and leave them for a further 24 hours.

 Et voila!
 Your stones are ready to be played with!